Artificial Intelligence Clones: Proofs of the Main Results

-This section reports the following results: First, Subject's expected distance to individual $i$ is increasing in the distance between their AI clones (Lemma \ref{lemm:CondExp}).\footnote{Lemma \ref{lemm:Monotone} uses this to show that Subject's expected payoff given $n$ samples is monotonically increasing in $n$.} Thus for every finite $n$, Subject's expected payoff can be upper bounded by Subject's payoff in an idealized setting where some AI clone perfectly matches Subject's AI clone, henceforth denoted $d^{\text{AI}}_k(\infty)$ (Corollary \ref{corr:Infinite}).
+This section reports the following results: First, the expected distance between Subject's target and individual $i$ is increasing in the distance between their AI representations (Lemma \ref{lemm:CondExp}).\footnote{Lemma \ref{lemm:Monotone} uses this to show that Subject's expected payoff given $n$ samples is monotonically increasing in $n$.} Thus for every finite $n$, Subject's expected payoff can be upper bounded by Subject's payoff in an idealized setting where some AI representation perfectly matches the representation of the target, henceforth denoted $d^{\text{AI}}_k(\infty)$ (Corollary \ref{corr:Infinite}).
 Lemma \ref{lemm:Gaussian} proves that $d^{\text{AI}}_k(\infty)$ is equal to the expectation of the norm of a multivariate Gaussian vector, conditional on that norm being less than 1.
 Finally, Proposition \ref{lemm:AI} asymptotically bounds the difference between $d^{\text{AI}}_k(\infty)$ and the benchmark distance $k/(k+1)$, and Lemma \ref{lemm:1} shows that $d^{\text{AI}}_k(\infty)<k/(k+1)$ for every $k$.

 \begin{lemma} $\mathbb{E}[\| X_i \| :\| Y_{i0} - Y_{0i} \| = s]$ is increasing in $s$. \end{lemma}

 \begin{proof} Fix an arbitrary individual $i$ and define $Z_i \equiv \varepsilon_{i0} - \varepsilon_{0i} \sim \mathcal{N}(0,2\sigma^2I_k)$.
 Let $R \equiv \|X\|$ and $ S \equiv \|X+Z\|$, where I drop the $i$ subscript throughout.
 I will show that the joint density $g_{R,S}$ satisfies the monotone likelihood ratio property, i.e.,